DBA-MdAnasMiah/Database-Administration-SQL/Security/Login.md

 ```
 > **Note:**
->  This will drop the SQL login from the instance Completely.
+>  This will drop the SQL login from the instance completely.

 > **Extra Notes:**